Guidelines for Student Research Proposals

 VI.
 Budget (1/2 page or less)

-A small (up to $350) supply budget is available.
+A small supply budget (up to $250) is available.
 Itemize and briefly justify any supply requests.
-NOTE: Costs for electron and light microscopy are allowable, but use of these funds for presentation materials (posters, slides) is discouraged.
 Equipment purchases are not allowed.